GoogleCloudPlatform/podcast/site/content/post/episode-117-cloud-ai-with-fei-fei-li.md

 Mark will be at the [Game Developer's Conference | GDC](http://www.gdconf.com/) in March.

 {{< transcript "MARK: Hi.
-And welcome to episode number 117 of the weekly \"Google Cloud Platform Podcast.\" I'm Mark Mandel, and I'm here with my colleague, Melanie Warwick.
+And welcome to episode number 117 of the weekly \"Google Cloud Platform Podcast.\" I'm Mark Mandel, and I'm here with my colleague, Melanie Warrick.
 Melanie, how are you doing today?" >}}

 MELANIE: I'm great.